-Program Description: The Challenging College Alcohol Abuse (CCAA) program is a social norms and environmental management program that reduces high-risk drinking and related negative consequences in college students 18-24 years.
+Program Description: The Challenging College Alcohol Abuse program is a social norms and environmental management program that reduces high-risk drinking and related negative consequences in college students ages 18-24.
 A campus-based media campaign and other strategies are used to address misperceptions about alcohol and make the campus environment less conductive to drinking.
 The amount of time required to deliver the program is 25-52 weeks.